 This soup is perfect for a quick, hearty and healthy lunch of dinner.
 I serve it with homemade croutons, which I make from day-old baguette bits, so I don’t have to throw them out.
-I told you it was a religion for me :)

 It makes no matter what vegetables you start with.
 All you need is 3-4 cups worth (or a full medium-sized freezer bag).
 Don’t forget to add leftover mashed potatoes to the bag, too.
 They make a great addition to the soup and help to thicken it .

 Get the Recipe: Cream of Vegetable Soup

 For the soup:

-- 1 Tbsp. butter
+- 1 Tablespoon butter

-- 1/4 cup onion diced
+- 1/4 cup onion, diced

 - 4 cups chicken broth

-- 1/4 tsp. dried thyme leaves
+- 1/4 teaspoon dried thyme leaves

 - 1/2 cup Half and Half 10% cream

 For the croutons:

-- 1/2 baguette cut into cubes
+- 1/2 baguette, cut into cubes

-- 2 Tbsp. olive or vegetable oil
+- 2 Tablespoons olive or vegetable oil

 - Salt & Pepper

-- 1/2 tsp. dried thyme leaves
+- 1/2 teaspoon dried thyme leaves

-In a large pot or Dutch oven, melt butter over medium heat.
+- In a large pot or Dutch oven, melt butter over medium heat.
 Add onion and cook, stirring, until softened.
 Add chicken broth and thyme.

 - For croutons: Pre-heat oven to 400° F. Add diced bread to a large bowl.
 Drizzle with oil and sprinkle with salt, pepper and thyme.
 Toss well.
 Spread evenly on a baking sheet and cook in pre-heated oven for 8-10 minutes, stirring a few times, until golden.
 Allow to cool on baking sheet.